marcofiset/flute/README.md

  - More rules!
  - Composer support.
  - Register error messages in the validator upon failed validation.
- - Conditional conditions!
-(Run a rule only when some condition is met).
  - Allow to customize how extended rules are parsed, instead of evaluating them all together with a logical `and`.